naudigital/proto/naudata/schedules/README.md

   types.Group group = 2;
 }
 ```
-- credentials (optional): Credentials for authentication.
+- `credentials` (optional): Credentials for authentication.
-- group: The group to retrieve the schedules for.
+- `group`: The group to retrieve the schedules for.

 Response
 ```protobuf